sceeter89/jira-client/README.md

 ## Development

-_JIRA Assistant_ is being developed using Visual Studio 2015 Community edition and installer is created by Advanced Installer.
+_Jira Assistant_ is being developed using Visual Studio 2015 Community edition and installer is created by Advanced Installer.
 Application makes great use of Telerik controls for WPF, so to build it you will need these controls installed (http://www.telerik.com/products/wpf/overview.aspx).